 What will it take to increase the number of women in leadership roles in the field of health research?

-In this exciting conversation with three accomplished leaders in health research, we will explore how the sharing of experiences can help us build networks, foster mentorship, and better understand the unique challenges facing female health researchers across the globe.
+In this exciting conversation with three accomplished leaders in health research, we explore how the sharing of experiences can help us build networks, foster mentorship, and better understand the unique challenges facing female health researchers across the globe.

 Grace Mzumara